notofonts/noto-docs/src/miniarticles/NotoSansKayahLi.md

 # Noto Sans Kayah Li

-Noto Sans Kayah Li is a sanserif design for texts in the Kayah Li script.
+Noto Sans Kayah Li is a sans serif design for texts in the Kayah Li script.

-Noto Sans Kayah Li has multiple weights, contains 60 glyphs, 3 OpenType features, and supports 57 characters: Kayah Li.
+Noto Sans Kayah Li has multiple weights, contains 60 glyphs, 3 OpenType features, and supports 57 characters from the Unicode block : Kayah Li.

 ## Supported writing systems